 OATP runs on TagTeam, open-source software developed specifically for OATP at the Berkman Klein Center for Internet & Society, and now available for open, tag-based research projects on any topic.
 See the OATP hub within TagTeam.
 TagTeam stores all OATP tag records for deduping, export, preservation, modification, and search.

 TagTeam's flexible search engine is a powerful way to facilitate your research on OA.
 And conversely, your research on OA can be a powerful way to enhance OATP, for yourself and others, by tagging items not previously tagged or improving upon the ways they were previously tagged.

 OATP supports user-defined tags as well as an evolving ontology or standard vocabulary of project-approved tags.
 It takes full advantage of TagTeam to automate the conversion of deprecated tags to approved tags.

-OATP was launched by Peter Suber in 2009, and until the summer of 2018 had grant funding to cultivate the tag vocabulary, refine the tagging conventions, grow the database, and develop the underlying software.
-After August 2018 it will leave its incubation phase and enter its all-volunteer phase.
+OATP was launched by Peter Suber in 2009, and until the summer of 2018 had grant funding to cultivate the tag vocabulary, refine the tagging conventions, develop the underlying software, recruit participants, discover new items worth tagging, and then tag them.
+In September 2018, OATP left its incubation phase and entered its all-volunteer phase.